A note on one sided extrapolation of compactness and applications: Applications

 \subsubsection{Commutators of $L^{r}$- Hörmander operators}

+In this section we will work in the $n$-dimensional case in the classical setting, since the results we present are unknown even that setting.

 Before presenting the main result of this section we need the following definition that we essentially borrow from \cite{BCADH}.
-We remit the reader there to further references related to this definition in the literature. \begin{defn} We say that $K$ satisfies an $L^{r}$-Hörmander condition if there exists $\gamma>n/r'$ such that
+We remit the reader there for further references related to this definition in the literature. \begin{defn} We say that a locally integrable function $K:\{(x,y)\in\mathbb{R}^{n}\,:\,x\not=y\}\rightarrow\mathbb{R}$ is an $L^{r}$-Hörmander kernel if there exists $\gamma>n/r'$ such that

 for every ball $B$ and all $x,x'\in\frac{1}{2}B$ where $A_{m}(B)=2^{m}B\setminus2^{m-1}B$ with $m\geq1$, and it also satisfies the size condition